erichare/yolo-daisi/README.md

 ## How to Call

-First, we simply load the PyDaisi package:
+First, we simply load the PyDaisi and supporting packages:

 ```python
 import pydaisi as pyd